officialrajdeepsingh/awesome-documentation/README.md

 # Awesome Documentation[![Awesome](https://awesome.re/badge.svg)](https://awesome.re) <!-- omit in toc -->

-A curated list of awesome documentation based libraries that help build small and large-scale applications with next.js.
+A curated list of awesome documentation-based libraries that help build small and large-scale applications with next.js.

 ## Contents <!-- omit in toc -->